sudo-self/Rpi-shairport-sync/BUILD.md

 ### NQPTP
 Skip this section if you are building classic Shairport Sync – NQPTP is not needed for classic Shairport Sync.

-Download, install, enable and start NQPTP from [here](https://github.com/mikebrady/nqptp).
+Download, install, enable and start the `danger` branch of NQPTP from [here](https://github.com/mikebrady/nqptp/blob/danger/README.md).

 ### Shairport Sync
 #### Build and Install
-Download Shairport Sync, check out the `development` branch and configure, compile and install it.
+Download Shairport Sync, check out the `danger` branch and configure, compile and install it.
 Before executing the commands, please note the following:

 * If building for FreeBSD, replace `--with-systemd` with `--with-os=freebsd --with-freebsd-service`.
 * Omit the `--with-airplay-2` from the `./configure` options if you are building classic Shairport Sync.